Kathie Lee Gifford Talks About Being A Widow: If You’re Not Careful ‘What You’ve Lost In Life Can Define You’

 It’s already been nearly four years since Today Show host Kathie Lee Gifford lost her beloved husband, Frank Gifford, but she is still reeling in the loss.

 The couple was married for 29 years before Frank died after suffering from chronic traumatic encephalopathy.
 According to Page Six, she has also been through a lot of other things over the past few years.
 In 2017, Kathie Lee lost her beloved mother, Joan Epstein, at the age of 87.
-Now, Gifford is an empty nester as her daughter Cassidy and son Cody are no longer living at home and it’s been a lot for the TV personality to handle, especially the death of her husband.
+Now, Gifford is an empty nester as her daughter Cassidy and son Cody are no longer living at home, and it’s been a lot for the TV personality to handle, especially the death of her husband.

 “You battle different things as you get older, especially as a widow, you battle the loneliness when you lose a spouse,” she shared.
 “It dawned on me the other day, I’m a widow, I’m an orphan, because my mother also passed, and I’m an empty nester all at the same time.”